 George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

-The Nevada Test Site Cloud Sampling missions were conducted on shot days, within the first few hours of the detonation of each atmospheric nuclear test shot (covering the overall period from 1946 to 1962).
+The Nevada Test Site Cloud Sampling missions were conducted within minutes of the detonation of the atmospheric nuclear test (from 1946 to 1962).
 These radiological decontamination centers generated an enormous amount of highly radioactive waste, including decommissioned clothing, equipment, aircraft, water, degreasers, solvents, and soil.
-The Air Force has denied the existence of the George AFB decontamination centers since 1985.
+The Air Force Civil Engineer Center (AFCEC) and Air Force Real Property Agency (AFRPA), in a significant lack of transparency and accountability, have denied the existence of the George AFB decontamination centers since 1985.
+This lack of transparency is a serious issue that needs to be addressed for accountability and justice.

 • To the Senate Committee on Governmental Affairs;

-• To the public, Agency for Toxic Substances and Disease Registry (ATSDR), Department of Veterans Affairs (DVA), Restoration Advisory Board (RAB), Congress; local, state, and federal regulators;
+• To the public: Agency for Toxic Substances and Disease Registry (ATSDR), Department of Veterans Affairs (DVA), Restoration Advisory Board (RAB), Congress; local, state, and federal regulators;

 • To FOIA requestors;